Working at Serpentine

-The Serpentine is one of the world’s leading art galleries set across two sites in Kensington Gardens, the Serpentine Gallery and the Serpentine Sackler Gallery.
+The Serpentine is one of the world’s leading art galleries set across two sites in Kensington Gardens, the Serpentine Gallery and the Serpentine North Gallery.
 We welcome a million visitors each year.

 Each site hosts three exhibitions per year covering a range of disciplines including art, design, architecture, performance, events and community projects, as well as undertaking new experiments in art and technology.
 Every summer since 2000, we commission an international architect to design a temporary pavilion on the lawn of the Serpentine.
 It then functions as a café, meeting place and venue for summer entertainment.

 We aim for a positive impact with all that we do, engaging our visitors with creative ideas and actively championing free access to art for everyone.
 Overall, we are proud that the Serpentine has been a free public art institution since it opened in 1970.